pmean/build-website/text/07/PromotingYourBook.md

 > I give lots of talks and I usually put in a plug for my book,
 > [Statistical Evidence in Medical Trials](../evidence.asp).
 I even
 > promote my book in the signature file that I put at the bottom of all
 > my emails.
-My philosophy is that if you don\'t promote yourself, who
+My philosophy is that if you don't promote yourself, who
 > will?
 >
 > I got an interesting email from someone associated with the Continuing